 >v12.22.6

-For instructions on how to install a local Ghost development environment, see the official documentation.
+If you don't already have a local Ghost development environment, see the official documentation for instructions.

 You then need to install the node modules that are required by the theme.
 The theme uses the npm package manager, which is installed automatically with Node: